mRcSchwering/magic-soup/docs/tutorials.md

 ## Formation energies

-In the [experiment from the beginning](#simple-experiment) some molecule species were defined in _chemistry.py_ with formation energies.
+In the [experiment above](#simple-experiment) some molecule species were defined in _chemistry.py_ with formation energies.
 This is in principle akin to the [standard Gibbs free energy of formation](https://en.wikipedia.org/wiki/Standard_Gibbs_free_energy_of_formation).

 ```python